jarvis008/Techfest-Datathon---IIT-Bombay/README.md

 # Problem Statement:
 ### Given the business potential of 3,915 regions over a period of 6 years(72 months), forecast the business potential of all these regions for the next 15 months.
 ### Link to the detailed problem statement - https://techfest.org/2021/competitons/Datathon.pdf
+### Our team made it to the top 10 finalists nationwide.

 # Exploring the data:
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/77911251/157307309-b094b2c1-eaa3-46f8-bf6e-76121c021052.png">